elec548/elec548.github.io/Assignments/hw5.md

     the square-rooted eigenvalues - how many dominant eigenvalues do you think there are?

-    **e.** Plot the mean and the first 2 principal components of the tetrode principal components.
+    **e.** Plot and compare the mean and the first 2 principal component vectors *corresponding to the first tetrode channel*
+    when PCA is done only on the single channel data versus when the PCA is done on the full 160-dimensional tetrode data. of the tetrode principal components.
+(These will both be sets of 1x40 vectors!)
     How do the values for the first channel differ from the values in the single channel analysis from (c)?
 What is the difference in the fraction of the variance in the first tetrode channel captured by the 4 channel PCA vs. the single channel PCA?
 What about